Sab79/Events-Management/pages/messages/messages/allergies_1.md

 ---
-title: Allergy and Intolerance v1
+title: Allergies and Adverse Reactions v1
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: overview_sidebar
-permalink: allergy_intolerance_1.html
+permalink: allergies_1.html
-summary: "Guidance and requirements for the Allergy and Intolerance v1 event message"
+summary: "Guidance and requirements for the Allergies and Adverse Reactions v1 event message"
 ---

 ## Event Message Content

-The `Allergy and Intolerance v1` event message represents a single allergy or intolerance in relation to a patient, and any relevant supporting information.
+The `Allergies and Adverse Reactions v1` event message represents a single allergy or adverse reaction relating to a patient, and any relevant supporting information.

-All "Allergy and Intolerance v1" event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_generic_event_requirements.html) page.
+All "Allergies and Adverse Reactions v1" event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_generic_event_requirements.html) page.

 ## Bundle structure

 - The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 - The MessageHeader resource references a `List` resource as the focus of the event message.
-- The `List` resource SHOULD reference a "DocumentReference" resource which points to where the latest allergies and intolerances information can be retrieved
+- The `List` resource SHOULD reference a "DocumentReference" resource which points to where the latest allergies and adverse reactions information can be retrieved
 - The `List` resource MAY reference an `AllergyIntolerance` resource contained in the message.
-This resource must represent the allergie and intolerance that is the focus of the event message.
+This resource must represent the allergy or adverse reaction that is the focus of the event message.

 The diagram below shows the referencing between FHIR resources within the event message bundle: